tharma3/PUI2018_mrn291/HW3_mrn291/README.md

 I worked on part three of this assignment with [Christine Biddlecombe](mailto:cb4421@nyu.edu) and she showed me how to use the system argument to submit the key and the bus line via the command line.

 I also consulted Dr. Bianco's [weather example script](https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/APIreadingJson.ipynb) to see how to use urllib and Dr. Bianco's [simple script example](https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/aSimplePythonScript.py) for how to check the system argument length.

+#### Part Four
+I worked on this part of the homework independently, although much of this assignment built on Assignment 3 so my disclosures for that section still apply.

+I also consulted Dr. Bianco's [writing to csv example](https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/aSimplePythonThatWritesToCSV.py).